-But the core of our work has always been about helping kids find their Natural High — an interest, an activity, a talent that sparks a feeling that only comes from finding one’s true passion in life.
+The core of our work has always been about helping kids find their Natural High — an interest, an activity, or a talent that sparks a feeling that only comes from savoring joyful moments and pursuing your passions in life.

-Little did I know, 25 years ago, that this idea would be supported by one of the most powerful studies ever done on how to help youth thrive.
+Little did we know this would eventually be supported by one of the most powerful studies ever done on how to help youth thrive.

 At the time of his research, Benson observed that our nation’s approach to children was all about deterring them from negative behaviors.